Michael Del Zotto

-Michael Del Zotto (born June 24, 1990) is a Canadian professional ice hockey defenceman for the San Diego Gulls of the American Hockey League (AHL) while under contract to the Anaheim Ducks of the National Hockey League (NHL).
+Michael Del Zotto (born June 24, 1990) is a Canadian former professional ice hockey defenceman.
 He was drafted in the first round, 20th overall, by the New York Rangers at the 2008 NHL Entry Draft.
-He has previously played in the NHL for the Rangers, Nashville Predators, Philadelphia Flyers, Vancouver Canucks, Anaheim Ducks, St. Louis Blues, Columbus Blue Jackets, and the Ottawa Senators.
-Del Zotto won the Stanley Cup with the Blues in 2019.
+He played in the NHL for the Rangers, Nashville Predators, Philadelphia Flyers, Vancouver Canucks, Anaheim Ducks, St. Louis Blues, Columbus Blue Jackets, and the Ottawa Senators.
+Del Zotto won the Stanley Cup in 2019 with the St. Louis Blues.

 Playing career

 Early career

 Del Zotto played minor ice hockey with the Stouffville Clippers A of the Whitchurch-Stouffville Minor Hockey Association.
 He then played for the Richmond Hill Stars and the Markham Waxers in the Ontario Minor Hockey Association's Eastern AAA League.
 His Waxers team also featured Steven Stamkos, Cody Hodgson and Cameron Gaunce.
 The group won eight consecutive OMHA titles from 1999 to 2006 and the OHL Cup in Minor Midget.
 He played in the 2003 Quebec International Pee-Wee Hockey Tournament with Markham.

 Del Zotto was the second overall selection by the Oshawa Generals in the 2006 Ontario Hockey League Priority Selection.